LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Related Work

-0.05in \textbf{Latency Optimization.} Previous studies address the challenges of optimizing latency by modifying protocols and slot configurations.
-For instance, Nokia~\cite{Benzaoui2020DeterministicLN} emphasizes the need for slotted MAC, central scheduling, and synchronization for deterministic latency.
+Previous studies address the challenges of minimizing latency and its associated trade-offs through modifying protocols and slot configurations.
+Nokia~\cite{Benzaoui2020DeterministicLN} emphasizes the need for slotted MAC, central scheduling, and synchronization for deterministic latency.
 Additionally, \cite{7247338} discusses avoiding retransmissions to minimize latency, assuming inherent end-to-end latency within a few milliseconds.
 Comprehensive reviews such as \cite{8367785,9406015,dfgh342h,8636206,8683972,8329619, EricssonPresentation} survey enabling technologies for URLLC but often overlook real-world constraints, focusing instead on idealized scenarios.
 For instance, either negligible processing~\cite{8683972, EricssonPresentation} or protocol-based latencies~\cite{8683972} are assumed.
-Finally, a lot of research on scheduling algorithms for URLLC\@, such as in \cite{jiURLLC2018, 10092856,10159393,9099267,9247169,8486430,9779514}, focuses on managing URLLC packets alongside other services, assuming low-latency communication for a single UE and addressing scalability.
+Finally, research on scheduling algorithms for URLLC~\cite{jiURLLC2018, 10092856,10159393,9099267,9247169,8486430,9779514} focuses on managing URLLC packets alongside other services, assuming low-latency communication for a UE and addressing scalability.
+Finally,~\cite{265003} proposes sending scheduling requests in advance to reduce latency, an approach that is complementary to our work.